CedricChnfr/portfolio/_posts/Courses/2024-10-03-service-oriented-architecture.markdown

 #### Environment and Context

-This course was really useful as the increasing demand for scalable and maintainable systems in the industry that highlights the relevance of this subject.
+This course was really useful as the increasing demand for systems in the industry that highlights the relevance of this subject.
 The labs sessions allowed me to apply the concepts learned in class to real-world scenarios which was beneficial to understand different architecture methodologies.

 #### My Function